Endeios/java-kata/kata.md

         FizzBuzz cannot be resolved to a type
 ```

-LU: so it is: and now?
+LU: so it is... and now?

 ## Step 2: Lucie :pencil: navigates, Bruno :car: drives